rollingrhinoremix/RRR-builder/README.md

-and the name if outputting .iso. next the files in `./build`, the `build.sh` is used for startup generally this is used in the middle to remove gnome packages and stuff but it is okay if you do it in the `switch.sh` which converts your install to the os you see it as.
+and the name if outputting .iso. next the files in `./build`, the `build.sh` is used for startup generally this is used in the middle to remove gnome packages and stuff but it is okay if you do it in the `switch.sh` which converts your install to the os.
+For `.github/make_release.yml` this is if you want to use github runners but if not then this file isn't needed.
+Change the branch your cloning and at the end for uploading artifacts section you may want to change the name from rolling-rhino-generic.

 ### Suggestions
 If you want to create a unnoficial spin, you can create a pr and create a new branch for the spin.
-If you don't know how but have suggestions create a issue but know that most ideas I'd probably not want to do and maintain and thus close issue.
+If you don't know how but have suggestions create a issue for your idea but know that most ideas I'd probably not want to do and maintain and thus close issue.